Points of Unity

 - We value every person we meet as an individual with a unique story, and we embrace the humanity of every person.*

 - We work to resolve internal conflicts.
-If we have feedback for, or difficulty with, another individual, we will strive to talk to that individual or take our feedback to the Tending Circle, Support Team, or Board.
+If we have feedback for, or difficulty with, another individual, we will strive to talk to that individual or take our feedback to the Tending Circle, Staff Collective, or Board.
 We will strive not to speak negatively about people when they are not present.

 - We strive to be an organization that is financially sustainable and that makes its decisions independent of real or perceived funding consequences.